Dismissal Appeal Process and Deadlines

 Note the following before submitting your appeal:

-1. Be prepared: Start to put your appeal materials together as soon as you receive the email pre-notification on November 18, especially if you need to acquire medical or other documentation.
+1. Be prepared: Start to put your appeal materials together as soon as you receive the email pre-dismissal notification on Tuesday, April 21, 2026, especially if you need to acquire medical or other documentation.

-3. Students will not be able to submit an appeal until they have been officially notified that they are subject to dismissal.
-Students will be notified of their updated academic standings on Tuesday, December 23, 2025.
+• Students will not be able to submit an appeal until they have been officially notified that they are subject to dismissal and receive their individual links to the form.

 Dismissal Appeal Questions

-To access the Dismissal Appeal form, including all questions, click on the following link: Dismissal Appeal Form Example
+To view an example of the Dismissal Appeal form, including all questions, click one of the following links:

 Dismissal Appeal Documentation

-• Students who are not subject to University dismissal will not have access to the appeal form.
+Students who are not subject to dismissal will not have access to the dismissal appeal form.

-• If a student has received communication from their school/college about a "supplemental dismissal" from their major or program, or if they think they may be in academic jeopardy or have questions about their scholastic standing, they can contact their dean's advising office at Storrs or the Student Services director's office at their regional campus.
+• If a student has received communication from their school/college about a "supplementary dismissal" from their major or program, or if they think they may be in academic jeopardy or have questions about their academic standing, they can contact their Advising Center/Office at Storrs or the Student Services Office at their regional campus.

-• Once a students has completed their appeal, they will receive a confirmation email that will include a summary of the appeal.
+Once a student has successfully submitted their appeal, they will receive a confirmation email that will include a summary of the appeal.
 The email will not include a copy of the uploaded files.

 Please know while we will make every effort to review your appeal as soon as possible, it may not be reviewed immediately upon receipt.